What does any boot lover want? More boots, right?

 Boots

 The Thursday Captain is an excellent deal.
-Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after four years of wear.
+Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after five years of wear.
 When (if?) these ever wear out, I’ll be getting them again.

 The Grant Stone Diesel is a no-frills mid-weight boot built with superb attention to detail and materials.
 The quality is comparable to other boot makers who retail for $450-600, but the Diesel is much less expensive.
 It’s one of the better price for value buys you’ll find.